 Isle Ristol, the innermost of the Summer Isles and is a Scottish Wildlife Trust Reserve.

+I safely anchored my yacht Trade Winds in the wonderful sandy bottom bay on the south side of the island.
 I paddled the dinghy quietly up to the sandy beach.
-The sounds that Isles Ristol greeted me with was the lapping and washing of the waves and bird sounds as they swooped and dashed above in the blue sky.
-With the dinghy dragged well up the beach and made I turned and set off for the high point.
+Isle Ristol greeted me ashore with the sound of lapping waves and bird sounds as they swooped and dashed above in the blue sky.
+With the dinghy dragged well up the beach I turned and set off for the high point of another Scottish island.

 The island was simply alive with wildlife and fauna of all sorts and types.
-The 71m top is unnamed on an OS map and my trusty Haswell Smith Scottish Islands bible does not list the island.
+The 71m top is unnamed on an OS map and my trusty Haswell Smith Scottish Islands bible does not name the summit.
 It was a steady climb with one false peak that had me dip back down into a hollow before reaching the top ridge and the little cairn.
 All the way I picked a route that offered the secure stability of the bared rock rather than the risks of the deep grass meadowlands and hidden holes and ditches to stumble down.

 I topped the hill, pulled off my rucksack and the north wind chilled my sweating back.
 The views were breath-taking.
 Away to the west the shadow of the Hebrides was clearly visible.
-Inland the Westerross massif build layer upon layer of mountain and peaks into the distance.
+Inland the Westerross massif built layer upon layer of mountain and peaks into the distance.
 Below there lay a brilliant white sandy beach and then across the Dorney Sound the mainland slipway with cars and vans provided a splash of colour.